No Future Dates to be announced

 Just down the road is one of the world’s most famous wine centers: Chateauneuf-du-Pape.
 Every available inch of precious land is devoted to vines.
 There’s no better spot to sample some fine wine (and our van will be ready if you decide to make a purchase).
 Incidentally, the soil here is not as rocky as it first appears.
 Stones are placed under the vines to absorb the bright daytime sun, radiating it back up in the evening.

-Overlooking town is the structure that gave Chateauneuf-du-Pape its name: The Pope’s Summer Palace.
+Overlooking the town is the structure that gave Chateauneuf-du-Pape its name: The Pope’s Summer Palace.
 The Popes of Avignon grew fond of the vineyards here, and John XII selected it as the site of his new summer “home”.
 The palace survived for many centuries afterward, only to be bombed by retreating Germans at the close of World War II.
 Several walls still stand, overlooking the Rhone valley.

 Continue past fields of red poppies, and soon we’re in Avignon.
 You may want to arrive early so you can tour the inside of the Papal Palace, or visit Fort St. Andre across the river.
 Then get ready for a special dinner at one of Provence’s preeminent restaurants.